neil-yoga-crypto/crud-http-frontend/README.md

 ```

 ### Installation
-Download axios.min.js and crud-http.js, and put them in your public folder.
+Download axios.min.js and crud-http.js, and store them in your public folder.

 On Linux:
 ```